internet-identity-labs/nfid-docs/content/en/basic-installation.md

 <img src="account_selection_screen.png" style="width:200px;margin:auto;"></img>

 ## Generating the same user identifiers across your domains
 NFID is an anonymizing identity protocol that generates new identifiers for each `user account <> domain` pair.
-If developers want to ensure the same identifiers are generated across different domains, follow these instructions for [domain migration](migrating-domains.md).
+If developers want to ensure the same identifiers are generated across different domains, follow these instructions for [multiple domains](multiple-domains.md).

 ## Migrating existing users
 If you have existing users, their user profile type will need a has_many relationship to principals instead of a has_one.